 Which is why you’re above such petty tasks as promotion, audience-building, or explaining what your work even is.
 Just stare into the middle distance and trust that someone, somewhere will “just get it.”

-Because clearly, viewers should intuitively understand what your animations mean, why it’s a fundraiser, and how to help — all without you saying much.
+Because clearly, viewers should intuitively understand what your animations mean, without you saying much.
 If they don’t?
 Well, they’re just not enlightened enough.

 End of quotation.